Space-Time Tradeoff: Examining Snowflake's Compute Cost

 What has this got to do with Snowflake?
 I’m personally a huge fan of Snowflake - it’s massively scalable, it’s easy to use and if you’re making the right space-time tradeoff it’s very affordable.
 However if you make the wrong space-time tradeoff, you’ll find yourself throwing more and more compute at it while your team continues to complain about latency.
 But once you understand how it really works, you can reduce your Snowflake compute cost and get better query performance for certain use cases.
 I discuss Snowflake here, but you can generalize this to most warehouses.

-The space-time tradeoff in data analytics
+Understanding the space-time tradeoff in data analytics

 In computer science, a space-time tradeoff is a way of solving a problem or calculation in less time by using more storage space, or by solving a problem in very little space by spending a long time.